-Nandankanan Zoological Park is a popular destination for the locals and visitors to Bhubaneshwar, the capital city of Odisha.
+Nandankanan Zoological Park is a popular destination for locals and visitors to Bhubaneshwar, the capital city of Odisha.
 Nandankanan, in the local language Oriya, means something like the “Garden of Heaven” or “Celestial Pleasure”, “Garden of Pleasure” or “Heavenly Garden of God”.

-The park has been built right inside the forest zone and set amidst the natural environment.
+The park has been built right inside the forest zone and is set amidst the natural environment.
 The animals are housed in spacious enclosures close to the natural habitat they live in, to settle down and lead a healthy life.

 It is one of the largest zoos in India and has several firsts to its credit in the world.
 There is so much uniqueness credited to this zoological park.
 An interesting one is an express train (Nandankanan Express) is named after the zoological park by the Indian Railways.